 So, before you buy, carefully consider the following.

 Comfort and fit

 If your socks are ill-fitting they will pinch, bunch up or wrinkle, which will be massively uncomfortable and put a proper downer on the day.
-You will probably also end up with blisters, which will ruin your walking experience not just for one day, but for weeks afterwards, is a big selling point for many of the best hiking socks
+Being able to prevent blisters, which can ruin your walking experience not just for one day, but for weeks afterwards, is a big selling point for many of the best hiking socks

 Feet vary enormously, and people have all sorts of different requirements, such as extra support around the arch or Achilles areas.
 Toe socks work wonderfully for some, while others will struggle to get their feet into them, which just leads to frustration.
 Take the time to find the best hiking sock design for you, and then stick with it.

 This is a big consideration when looking for the best walking socks – next to skin comfort is essential (the last thing you want is itchy feet when you’re already on the move), but you need socks made from fabrics that offer technical performance too.
 Merino is the magic material of the outdoor world, because it keeps you warm when it’s cold (even when wet) and cool when it’s hot, plus it’s highly breathable, wicks internal moisture away brilliantly and has antibacterial and anti-pong properties that mean you can wear it for several days without clearing a hut, or killing your tent mate when you eventually take your boots off.
 For these reasons, merino is often the material of choice for the best base layers too.

 But, on it’s own, merino will wear through fairly fast, and won’t necessarily hold its shape well.
 Many socks combine merino (or other wools) with hardwearing synthetics such as nylon, plus panels of dynamic materials like Lycra, spandex or elastane, which provide support where its needed, such as on the arches and at the top of the cuff, so your socks stay up.